in person

 A cornerstone of strong communities are strong schools, and a cornerstone of strong schools are educational leaders who have the passion, commitment, and skills needed to promote educational equity and excellence among diverse groups of students.
 These are the educators CGU selects for our Urban Leadership (UL) program.

-The School of Educational Studies’ UL program is specifically designed for experienced educators with 5+ years of teaching experience who want to assume leadership positions in California’s school districts, county offices of education, and community colleges.
+The School of Educational Studies’ UL program is specifically designed for experienced educators with 5+ years of experience in education who want to assume leadership positions in California’s school districts, county offices of education, and community colleges.
 Alumni of the program have used their CGU experience to propel themselves into careers as superintendents, chief academic officers, community college presidents, and elected officials.

 Because the UL program’s cohorts are comprised of working educators, the urban leadership seminars are intensely relevant as your fellow students articulate the trends and phenomena they are experiencing.
 Your faculty shape the dialogue by helping the group understand these issues in terms of organizational and change theory, historical context, and research.
 Out of this synergistic exchange comes a deep conceptual understanding and applicable insights to address current and yet-to-be-identified issues.
 This design model develops true scholar-practitioners.